jomwells/ambihue/README.md

-# Phillips TV Ambilight+Hue (Switch) Component
+# Philips TV Ambilight+Hue (Switch) Component
-A Switch component for automating the control of the Ambilight+hue setting on a Phillips TV, this reveals the current status of the menu setting to Home Assistant, and allows for remote or automated toggling.
+A Switch component for automating the control of the Ambilight+hue setting on a Philips TV, this reveals the current status of the menu setting to Home Assistant, and allows for remote or automated toggling.
 ## Installation

 #### Option 1: (recommended)